What is Psychodynamic Psychotherapy?

 When is Psychodynamic Therapy Used?

-This type of therapy can be effective for a variety of mental health symptoms, such as:
+This type of therapy can be effective for a variety of mental health symptoms, such as:- Depression

 - Anxiety